 In today’s digital world filled with proliferating devices and escalating cyber risks, organizations across the globe are searching for the best way to manage threats and vulnerabilities.
 Using vulnerability scanners to identify unpatched software is no longer enough.
 Keeping devices, networks, and digital assets safe takes a much broader, risk-based vulnerability management strategy – one that includes vulnerability assessment and mitigation actions that touch the entire ecosystem.

-Regardless of which vulnerability management steps the enterprise puts in place, the overall objective is to achieve some degree of cyber-resilience by understanding the company’s security posture, identifying vulnerabilities, prioritizing actions, and setting to work mitigating those threats that pose the most serious risks to the organization.
+Regardless of which risk-based vulnerability management steps the enterprise puts in place, the overall objective is to achieve some degree of cyber-resilience by understanding the company’s security posture, identifying vulnerabilities, prioritizing actions, and setting to work mitigating those threats that pose the most serious risks to the organization.

 Working toward cyber-resilience